Post-quantum steering is a stronger-than-quantum resource for information processing: Introduction

-One example of a non-classical phenomenon of foundational and applied relevance is Bell nonlocality.
+\textbf{Bell nonlocality.--} One example of a non-classical phenomenon of foundational and applied relevance is Bell nonlocality.
 Bell experiments are ubiquitous in the fields of quantum foundations and quantum information processing.
 On the one hand, Bell's Theorem \cite{Bell64} established a precise sense in which quantum theory requires a departure from a classical worldview, and violations of Bell inequalities provide a means for certifying the nonclassicality of nature.
-On the other hand, the correlations observed in a Bell test have become a resource for certain tasks \cite{BellRev}, and their violation of so-called Bell inequalities have become standard certification tools for security in cryptographic protocols \cite{QKD1,QKD2,QKD3}.
-In brief, a Bell scenario consists of a set of distant parties that perform space-like separated actions on their share of a physical system, and the object of study are the correlations they observe among their measurement outcomes.
+On the other hand, the correlations observed in a Bell test have become a resource for certain tasks \cite{BellRev}, and \bel{the} violation of so-called Bell inequalities \bel{by these correlations} \bel{has} become \bel{a} standard certification tool for security in cryptographic protocols \cite{QKD1,QKD2,QKD3}.
+In brief, a Bell scenario consists of a set of distant parties that perform space-like separated actions on their \bel{part} of a physical system, and the objects of study are the correlations they observe among their measurement outcomes.
 In the case of a bipartite scenario, let $x \in \X$ and $a \in \A$ denote the classical variables that label the measurement choices and produced outcomes, respectively, corresponding to the first party (hereon, Alice), and, respectively, $y \in \Y$ and $b \in \Bo$ those for the second party (hereon, Bob).
-The correlations observed in this bipartite Bell experiment are captured by the conditional probability distribution $\{p(ab|xy)\}$, which becomes the object that enables and powers information processing.
-It is therefore natural to ask ourselves which possible $\{p(ab|xy)\}$ may be produced, and at what cost.
-Given the space-like separation constraints, the largest set of correlations observable in a Bell scenario corresponds to those that satisfy the No-Signalling Principle, and it is known that correlations allowed by quantum theory is a strict subset of those correlations.
-Notably, a GPT colloquially referred to as Boxworld \cite{gross2010all} has been defined \cite{barrett2007gpt}, which can realise all the correlations compatible with the no-signalling principle via its bipartite states and local measurements.
+The correlations observed in this bipartite Bell experiment are captured by the conditional probability distribution $\{p(ab|xy)\}$.
+It is therefore natural to ask ourselves which possible $\{p(ab|xy)\}$ may be \bel{generated}, and at what cost.
+Given the space-like separation constraints, the largest set of correlations observable in a Bell scenario corresponds to those that satisfy the No-Signalling Principle, and it is known that correlations allowed by quantum theory \bel{are} a strict subset of those correlations.
+Notably, a GPT colloquially referred to as Boxworld \bel{\cite{Short_2010,gross2010all}} has been defined \cite{barrett2007gpt}, which can realise all the correlations compatible with the no-signalling principle via its bipartite states and local measurements.